vaibhakv/rnaseq---salmon---DESeq2/README.md

 All the scripts for quantification, trimming, QC are added to the repo along with the plots of DGE and Gene enrichment.

+I also added the salmon quant.sf files if you want to recreate the DGE analysis

 -----------------------------------------------------------------------------------------------------------------------
 Trimmomatic for adapter trimming